KOSASIH/Bitcorps/README.md

 # Bitcorps
-Autobuilder online store / workspace that provides payment services using bitcoin and other digital currencies.
+Autobuilder marketplace, online store or workspace that provides payment services using bitcoin and other digital currencies.